run-as-root/mageos-magento2-without-elasticsearch/README.md

 This fork is removing all dependencies for elasticsearch and opensearch.
 It removes elasticsearch, elasticsearch7 and opensearch modules from the codebase.
-As areplacement the module [swissup/module-search-mysql-legacy](https://github.com/swissup/module-search-mysql-legacy) is added, which contains and adapted version of the latest mysql search implementation from Magento 2.3.7.
+As a replacement the module [swissup/module-search-mysql-legacy](https://github.com/swissup/module-search-mysql-legacy) is added, which contains an adapted version of the latest mysql search implementation from Magento 2.3.7.

 In addition to that, all references and usages of elasticsearch are removed in this fork.